Beto1821/20-app-de-receitas/README.md

   - Se limpa todas as chaves da localStorage;
   - Se a rota muda para a tela de login.
-  - Verifica a cobertura de 90% do componente Profile.
+  - Verifica a cobertura de 90% do componente Profile
 </details>